 Two – Scanners

-Scanners are the IMG_7603people walking by and slowing scanning…noticing there are books but not really intending to stop.
+Scanners are the people walking by and slowly scanning…noticing there are books but not really intending to stop.
 Offer them something for free.
 We had little mini books with the first few scenes of sci-fi Hero and the first chapter of fantasy Altaica.
 They were way cute and cost about 12 cents a book to make.
-Belinda Crawford can help you with the ingredients to make your own mini promotional books.
+Belinda Crawford can help you with the ingredients to make your mini promotional books.

 Most people find free things irresistible.
-Once you have their attention you can engage them in a conversation which may or may not result in a sale there and then.
-It’s possible they will go away and read the sample and either come back for the book or with the clever use of a scan code, buy the book online.
+Once you have their attention, you can engage them in a conversation, which may or may not result in a sale there and then.
+They may go away and read the sample and either come back for the book or, with the clever use of a scan code, buy the book online.

 Three – Zoning in